danchoi/fredit/README.md

 the workload off our broad but still finite programming shoulders.
-Instead of looking for the next Haml or Slim, which shaves off yet another 0.5 percent of superfluous markup typing, isn't it better to make it easier to get OTHER PEOPLE to write and maintain the view templates for us?
+Instead of looking for the next Haml or Slim, which shaves off yet another 0.5 percent of superfluous markup typing, isn't it better to make it easier for OTHER PEOPLE to write and maintain the view templates for us?

 More compact DSLs are not the only way to increase programmer happiness and productivity.
 Another way is to achieve a more productive division